 BGU Summer Archaeology Excavation Program

-The BGU Summer Archaeology Program welcomes international undergraduate and graduate students from all academic backgrounds with an interest in archaeology, history, or related fields.
+The BGU Summer Archaeology Program welcomes international undergraduate and graduate students from all academic backgrounds who are interested in archaeology, history, or related fields.

 No prior experience is required, but participants should be prepared for physical outdoor activities and have proficiency in English.